texstudio-org/texstudio/utilities/manual/source/getting_started.md

 The central toolbar offers access to some common latex commands as we will see.

 ## Create a first document
 LaTeX needs some configuartion code in the document.
-The [Quick Start Wizard](editing.md#setting-the-preamble-of-a-tex-document) offers an easy way to set up an typical document.
+The [Quick Start Wizard](editing.md#setting-the-preamble-of-a-tex-document) offers an easy way to set up a typical document.

 ![Quick start wizard](images/txs_wizard.png)